28 Mpg To L 100km

 Understanding the Result: What Does 8.4 L/100km Mean?

-An 8.4 L/100km fuel consumption rate means that the vehicle requires 8.4 liters of fuel to travel 100 kilometers.
+An 8.But 4 liters of fuel to travel 100 kilometers.
+This leads to 4 L/100km fuel consumption rate means that the vehicle requires 8.
 This is considered relatively good fuel economy for a standard passenger car, though the actual efficiency depends on the vehicle's size, engine type, and driving conditions.

 Why Use Different Units?
 A Look at Regional Differences

 The use of MPG and L/100km reflects historical and regional preferences.
-The United States, historically reliant on the imperial system of measurement, uses MPG.
-Much of the rest of the world uses the metric system, leading to the adoption of L/100km.
-While both units measure the same thing – fuel efficiency – the differences in units can sometimes cause confusion.
+Now, much of the rest of the world uses the metric system, leading to the adoption of L/100km.
+But while both units measure the same thing – fuel efficiency – the differences in units can sometimes cause confusion.
+And the United States, historically reliant on the imperial system of measurement, uses MPG.
 The conversion process helps bridge this gap, allowing for easier comparison between vehicles reported in different units.

 Factors Affecting Fuel Economy: Beyond the Conversion